eliphang/forking-hex/README.md

 ### Rewards and penalties
 After a game has ended, players can reclaim their move deposits minus penalties and plus rewards.
 #### Penalties
-Each losing move forfeits its deposit as penalty.
+Each losing move forfeits its deposit as a penalty.
 A small percentage of each penalty goes to the developer fund and the rest is distributed as a reward.
 #### Rewards
 Each losing move is traced back from the losing position to the starting two moves, only considering moves from the opposite color to the losing move.
 A player receives a portion of the reward equal to the number of moves they made in this trace divided by the total number of moves in the trace.
-For example, if the losing move was a Black move, and there were 40 white moves before it, and a player made 5 of those moves, they would receive 1/8 of the reward.
+For example, if the losing move was a Black move, and there were 40 White moves before it, and a player made 5 of those moves, they would receive 1/8 of the reward.

 ## Architectural considerations
 ### Submitting a proof of a winning position